BFL-lab/Mfannot/README.md

 # MFannot

 MFannot is a program able to annotate mitochondrial and plastid genomes.
-It is a perl wrapper around a set of external independent annotation tools.
+It is a PERL wrapper around a set of external independent annotation tools.

 It makes intense use of RNA/intron detection tools as [HMMER](http://hmmer.org/), [exonerate](https://github.com/nathanweeks/exonerate), [erpin](https://bioinformatics.ca/links_directory/tool/9822/erpin) and others.